-When I am working with anyone with shoulder pain, neck pain, or pain around the scapulae (shoulder blades), improving thoracic spinal mobility always seems to help.
+For anyone with shoulder pain, neck pain, or pain around the scapulae (shoulder blades), improving thoracic spinal mobility always seems to help.

-One of my go-to moves I have patients do to help get better movement in the middle portion of the spine is called "Open Book".
+One of my go-to moves I have clients do to help get better movement in the middle portion of the spine is called "Open Book".
 This improves thoracic rotation specifically.
 You will also get a great stretch in your chest and arm in the “open” position of this move as well.
 The goal is that when you improve spinal mobility, mechanics of other body parts in the region (i.e. the shoulder or neck) function and feel better too!

 Here are the details about Open Book: